coderAditya12/MERN-blog/frontend/README.md

    yarn add react-router-dom

 3. **create component folder**: in this folder. we will create our componets.To create components:-
-  ### Creating the Header Component

-   1. **Install Flowbite and Flowbite-React:**

-      Run the following command to install the necessary dependencies:

-      ```bash
-      yarn add flowbite flowbite-react

 ### Components

 1.**header**